Lilianasu/Coursera_data_cleaning_project/Readme.md

 September, 2016

+The intention of the run_analysis.R script is to prepare tidy data that can be used for later analysis.

+The data used is from the site:

+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Description of the project  :pushpin:

-The components of this Course's Final Project are the next
+The components of this Course's Final Project are as follows.

-1) finaltidydataset.csv
-  A tidy data set
-2) A link to a Github repository with your script for performing the analysis
-3) CodeBook.md
+1) CodeBook.md
-   A code book that describes the variables, the data, and any transformations or work performed to clean up the data.
+   A code book that describes the variables, the structure of the finaltidydataset.csv, and any transformations or work performed to clean up the data.

-The intention of the run_analysis.R script is to prepare tidy data that can be used for later analysis.

-The data used is from the site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+2) finaltidydataset.csv
+  A tidy data set as described in the CodeBook, in csv format.
+3) A script for performing the analysis

-## Describing the script :green_apple:
+## Description of the script :green_apple:
-### 0. Get the land ready
+### 0. Getting the land ready
 0.1 Install packages and libraries
 ```
 install.packages("downloader")